Nihir2904/Advanced_NLP/README.md

 ## Key Features 🚀

-- Locally hosted LLaMA model for privacy and control
+- Locally loaded LLaMA model for privacy and control
+- Uses retreival augmented generation technique contextualize the model with some privately owned data
 - Trained on "Surely You're Joking, Mr. Feynman!" for more personality
 - Built with LangChain for easy retriever-reader chaining
 - Integrated with Chainlit for prototype UI